 Sarah Kerrigan, PHD, Professor and Chair of Forensic Science, Department of Forensic Science, PHD, University of British Columbia; BSC, University of Hull

 Bobby Lee LaRue, PHD, Associate Professor of Forensic Science, Department of Forensic Science, PHD, Univ of North Texas; BS, Univ of North Texas

 Geraldine Isabelle Christ Monjardez, PHD, Assistant Professor of Forensic Science, Department of Forensic Science, PHD, University of Manchester; BS, University of Cent Lancashire

 Madeline Jean Swortwood, PHD, Assistant Professor of Forensic Science, Department of Forensic Science, PHD, Florida Int'L Univ; BA, Duquesne University

-Chi Chung Yu, PHD, Associate Professor of Forensic Science, Department of Forensic Science, PHD, Carleton University; MS, Central Police University; BS, Central Police University
+Chi Chung Yu, PHD, Professor of Forensic Science, Department of Forensic Science, PHD, Carleton University; MS, Central Police University; BS, Central Police University